ghiscure/DevC/README.md

 <!-- Introduction -->
 <a name="introduction"></a>

 ## Introduction
+On this day, most of people using gadget to support their activity.
+Te development of computer and embedded devices make poeple can control other devices with their smartphone over internet.
+This things called Internet of Things.
+Example application of Internet of Things is smart home.

+In this repository we will design a smart home system that integrate Chat bot to control electronic devices.
+Message fro user recognized by chat bot, and that command will be forward to electronic devices.
+User can control their electronic devices anytime and anywhere.

 <!-- Smart Home -->
 <a name="smarthome"></a>

 ## Smart Home Unit and Component
+In IoT there are 3 important things => node, gateaway and server.
+Node is the edges devices that have function to be a input or ouput.
+Example of nodes are Lamp, Air Conditioner, Pump, Selenium Door.
+Gateaway is a connector between server and node.
+Gateaway can be a microcontroller or mini computer.
+This is components needed in this tutorial
+1. LED
+2. Breadboard
+3. Infrared
+4. NodeMCU (ESP8266)
+5. Jumper

 <!-- System Configurantion -->
 <a name="system"></a>

 ## System Configuration
 ![System Configuration](./Documentation/img/System.png)

 <!-- Chatbot -->
 <a name="chatbot"></a>

 ## Chatbot as Control System

   <a name="mesenger"></a>